SIELA1915/house-of-scudo/notes.md

 Notes:
  - Checksum is recalculated when state changes
- - Size check local cache? -> None!!!
+ - Size check local cache? -> None, but size reset on allocation
  - ClassId 0 -> treated like secondary

 # Allocate